payloadcms/next-payload-demo/README.md

 This is a demo showing how to utilize `@payloadcms/next-payload` to deploy Payload serverlessly, in the same repo alongside of a NextJS app.

+### Developing locally

 To develop with this package locally, make sure you have the following required software:

 1. MongoDB
 2. Node + NPM / Yarn

-To get started, follow the steps below:
+### Getting started

+Follow the steps below to spin up a local dev environment:

 1. Clone the repo
 2. Run `yarn` or `npm install`